openai/neural-mmo/docs/source/rst/updates.rst

       - Agents now turn smoothly towards their direction of movement and targeted adversaries
       - A graphical bug causing some agent attacks to render at ground level has been fixed
       - Moved twistedserver.py into the main neural-mmo repository to better separate client and server
-      - Confirmed working on Ubuntu, MacOS, and WSL Linux with a Windows client
+      - Confirmed working on Ubuntu, MacOS, and Windows + WSL
    - /projekt: Demo code fully rewritten for RLlib
-      - The new demo is much shorter, approximately 400 lines of code
+      - The new demo is much shorter, approximately 250 lines of code
-      - State-of-the-art Transformer + LSTM based policy trained with distributed PPO
+      - State-of-the-art LSTM + self-attention based policy trained with distributed PPO
       - Batched GPU evaluation for real-time rendering
       - Trains in a few hours on a reasonably good desktop (5 rollout worker cores, 1 underutilized GTX 1080Ti GPU)
       - To avoid introducing RLlib into the base environment as a hard dependency, we provide a small wrapper class over Realm using RLlib's environment types
-      - Migrated from a pip requirements.txt to Poetry for streamlined dependency management
+      - Attempted to migrate from a pip requirements.txt to Poetry for streamlined dependency management, but Poetry is still too buggy at the present.
       - We have migrated configuration to Google Fire for improved command line argument parsing

 **v1.3:** Prebuilt IO Libraries